KaiserWilhelm23/PIP-Manager-App/README.md

 The linux version will be fully updated soon, likely at the end of the month.

-# Version 4 Known Issues:
+# Version 5.0 BETA Known Issues:
-- Issue with COGS.json causes immediate crash.
+- [Errno 10054] An existing connection was forcibly closed by the remote host.
+(Fixing NOW)

 # Available Features